Was Quindaro ever prosperous? Maybe...

 Re: Was Quindaro ever prosperous?
 Maybe...

-AKP, I asked because whatever hospital my brothers and sisters were born at in KCK had closed by the time I was born in 1952aknowledgeableperson wrote: Don't know.
+aknowledgeableperson wrote: Don't know.
 I didn't ask him when I come on the scene.

 I will try to remember the next time.

-and our Doctor, Dr. Earnest,(who practiced with his brother Dr. Gaylord, had moved his hospital privileges to St. Mary's, thus I am Missouri born (sorry 18th Street ) My buddy Rick Odell, now of Phoenix Az., http://rickodellphoto.com/ was delivered by the same doctor on the same day at the same hospital.
-Thought maybe you were our long lost triplet
+and our Doctor, Dr. Earnest,(who practiced with his brother Dr. Gaylord, had moved his hospital privileges to St. Mary's, thus I am Missouri born (sorry 18th Street :lol:) My buddy Rick Odell, now of Phoenix Az., http://rickodellphoto.com/ was delivered by the same doctor on the same day at the same hospital.
+Thought maybe you were our long lost triplet :P

 Re: Was Quindaro ever prosperous?
 Maybe...